01

 How does eAviora connect occurrence, CAPA, SPI and SRP?

-eAviora is designed around one operational graph.
-An occurrence classification automatically attaches to the relevant hazard, propagates to the affected bowtie barriers, ticks the SPI counter, opens a CAPA against the degraded barrier, and adjusts the Safety Risk Profile entry.
-The CAPA effectiveness verification gate, when signed, restores the barrier and refreshes the SPI counter and SRP.
-The four artefacts share one model, not four databases linked by APIs.
+eAviora runs this as one connected operation, live today.
+An occurrence classification attaches to the relevant hazard, propagates to the affected bowtie barriers, recomputes the SPI counter, opens a corrective action against the degraded barrier, and recomputes the Safety Risk Profile entry.
+The effectiveness gate, once signed, restores the barrier and refreshes the SPI counter and SRP.
+The four artefacts share one model, not four databases linked by APIs — and the full loop is proven by a 13/13 live-cluster scenario suite.

 What does an accountable manager read in a connected safety system?